scireum/sirius-kernel/src/main/java/sirius/kernel/nls/README.md

 Also, the framework keeps track of unknown translations and reports these.
 A missing translation will also fail any unit test automatically.

-Next to that, the framework also warns if a property is defined more than once.
+The framework also warns if a property is defined more than once.